 How to Create Greater Thyroid Awareness

-Research shows that the majority of the 30-million-plus Americans with thyroid disease are undiagnosed.
-They don’t even know they have a thyroid condition!
-You can’t feel well if you’re not even diagnosed — much less treated — for a chronic illness.
-Research also shows that even those who are diagnosed and treated for thyroid conditions frequently have test levels outside the reference range, and don’t feel well.
-Finally, many people with thyroid disease also are unaware of their treatment options.
+Research shows that the majority of the 30-million-plus Americans with thyroid disease are undiagnosed, and don’t even know they have a thyroid condition!
+Even then, those who are diagnosed and treated for thyroid conditions frequently have test levels outside the reference range, and don’t feel well.
+Finally, many people with thyroid disease also unaware of their treatment options.
 Clearly, we need greater awareness and understanding of thyroid disease.
 But how?
 And where do we start?

 Awareness about thyroid disease prevalence, symptoms, testing, diagnosis, and treatment options can be a challenge.
 But as a thyroid patient, you can do your part to raise the level of thyroid awareness.
 Helping spread the word about thyroid disease is not just something to do during each January’s commemoration of “Thyroid Awareness Month;” it should be a year-round priority for all of us.